AntonyPeterson/MSc-Low-Cost-BCI-Incorporating-CNNs-for-Control-of-a-Prosthetic-Hand/README.md

 The study investigated using CNNs with minimal pre-processing to classify multiple MI and EMG tasks and enable live control of a 3D printed prosthetic hand to perform a variety of typical hand gestures.

-All data and code used in this study is included in this repository and the instructions for it's use are detailed below:
+All data and code used in this study is included in this repository and the instructions for it's use are detailed below.
+For ease of use, it is recommended that all code, data and results are saved in the same directory.

 ## Requirements
 All code was developed in python 3.8.12 and the following libraries are required to be installed: